bolyche/bolyche.github.io/_posts/2016-12-14-New-blog!-+-Research-Posters.md

 Having done an Msc degree in Chem w/Math in the earlier time of this blog, I felt myself battlehardened, grungy and full of the utmost vitriolic enthusiasm for upcoming research gruel.
 Experiencing my share of shiney shiney Photoshop work, presentations, stylish dressing-up and feathery displays, I imagined I was ready for the PhD world of presenting the simple, elegant thing known as The Poster.

-Typically shown off both within the department and at topic-related conferences, The Poster (TP for short) is a typical showpiece for both the budding graduate student, rosy-cheeked undergrad or somewhat scarred lecturer heaving to & fro for tenureship.
+Typically shown off both within the department and at topic-related conferences, The Poster (TP) is a typical showpiece for both the budding graduate student, rosy-cheeked undergrad or somewhat scarred lecturer heaving to & fro for tenureship.
 It's a manifesto and a funding-courtship of sorts, with the grants-mating-ritual acted out artfully in the ubiquitously gossip-laden environment of the conference halls amid tea-drinking aficionados.

 <br>
 <figure style="text-align:center;">